 - I personally contacted these brands and asked them to provide samples of their products for review.
 They were more than happy to do so.

 - Today, we are reviewing loose powder.
 If you would like more information on Liquid Foundation, please click here.
-I will be reviewing more products in the coming weeks.
-If you have any recommendations, please provide them in the comments below.

 - To ensure that all of the products that we were using were considered ‘safe’, I enlisted the help of the Environmental Working Group’s (EWG) website, Skin Deep.
 Skin Deep is a fantastic website that contains information and online safety assessments for over 69,000 products and their ingredients.
 We never tested any products that rated higher than “Low Hazard” (OR greater than an EWG score of 2).